wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 If the command is fully received, then function `processMultibulkBuffer()` will finish parsing and return `C_OK`, after which the command is executed by calling `processCommandAndResetClient()`.
 Otherwise, the command cannot be parsed because more data is to be received.
-In either case, the receiving buffer is truncated by calling `sdsrange`, which shifts the unparsed content of the buffer after `c->qb_pos` to the beginning, preparing the buffer for the next receiving operation.
+In either case, the receiving buffer is truncated by calling `sdsrange()` (file `sds.c`), which shifts the unparsed content of the buffer after `c->qb_pos` to the beginning, preparing the buffer for the next receiving operation.
 The client object's `qb_pos` field is also reset to zero to indicate that future parsing will start from the first byte of the buffer.

+Function `processMultibulkBuffer()` (file `networking.c`) implements RESP parsing.
+The function first checks whether `c->multibulklen` is zero.
+If true, then a new command is being parsed, in which case the function reads the number of elements in the array by first verifying that a `\r` exists in the receiving buffer (meaning that the array header has been fully received), and then parsing the number of elements by calling `string2ll()` (file `util.h`) to convert the decimal representation in the array header to an integer.

 ### Input Parsing and Dispatching